devops-surya/devops-training/Fast_Track_April_2022/Terraform/IP_CIDR.md

 # IP Address:
-* An IP address is a unique address that identifies a device on the internet or a local network.
-IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.
+* IP stands for "Internet Protocol" .
+An IP address is a unique address that identifies a device on the internet or a local network. .
 * IP address has four octets as shown below :
 ```
 00000000    .
 00000000      .
 00000000      .
 00000000